Newton Highlands station: History

 The station's interior, occupied by an auto parts store for years, is being renovated and is partially occupied by a periodontist's office.
 It is not used as a passenger waiting area, although the building's eaves provide some shelter for outbound passengers.

 Renovations

 Newton Highlands station has three entrances – ramps from Walnut Street and Station Avenue, and stairs from Hyde Street – all to the outbound platform.
 Passengers must cross the tracks to reach the inbound platform.
-The station had low platforms and the ramps were too steep, making the station not fully accessible; however, portable lifts were present to provide partial accessibility.
+The station formerly had low platforms and the ramps were steeper than regulations allow, making the station not fully accessible; however, portable lifts were present to provide partial accessibility.

 Design for a fully accessible renovation reached 30% in October 2015.
 The project will make the two existing ramps accessible, add an accessible ramp from Hyde Street to the inbound platform, and raise the platforms.
 In 2019–20, a temporary accessible ramp and platform sections were built to make the station accessible while it was used as a terminal during track work on the line.
-Design was completed in late 2022; the project was expected to be advertised for bidding in early 2023, with construction beginning after midyear.
+By December 2022, design was to completed that month; the project was expected to be advertised for bidding in early 2023, with construction beginning after midyear.
+Design was not completed until 2023; by November 2023, the project was expected to be bid in early 2024 with construction beginning that fall.

+Construction planning indicated that the project would require part of the line to be shut down for several dozen weekends, which would have been infeasible.
+As of December 2024, the MBTA plans to install additional crossovers on the line in 2026 to allow for single-track operations.
+Construction at Newton Highlands would begin in 2027.
+It is expected to cost $30 million.